spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/customer-success/product-usage-data/using-product-usage-data-in-gainsight/index.html.md

    1. Attach to the [data quality epic](https://gitlab.com/groups/gitlab-data/-/epics/216)
    1. Please include screenshots for troubleshooting and _mark issue as confidential_

-### Cloud License and Operational Metrics (self-managed only)
+### Cloud Licensing and Operational Metrics (self-managed only)

-With Cloud Licensing, customers share the core set of product usage metrics (Operational Metrics), which is a subset of Service Ping.
-These metrics enable us to serve and support our customers through guiding them with [use case adoption scores](https://about.gitlab.com/handbook/customer-success/product-usage-data/maturity-scoring/), assisting with best practices, offering guidance, and assisting with upgrade recommendations.
-See [7-min video on the data](https://youtu.be/8kbuZ-6Z5gs) (internal only) for more information.
+When they activate with Cloud Licensing, customers share `Subscription Data`, which contains basic license usage and instance version information.
+This data helps to automate activation, provisioning, co-terms and renewals.
+The sharing of `Subscription Data` is a standard part of GitLab's subscription agreement. `Operational Metrics` contains more detailed product usage metrics and is a subset of Service Ping.
+This data enable us to serve and support our customers through guiding them with [use case adoption scores](https://about.gitlab.com/handbook/customer-success/product-usage-data/maturity-scoring/), assisting with best practices, offering guidance, and assisting with upgrade recommendations.
+See this [7-min video on the data](https://youtu.be/8kbuZ-6Z5gs) (internal only) for more information.
+Customers are able to seek an exemption of sharing `Operational Metrics`, if national security is a risk.

-**What is the relationship between Cloud License and Operational Metrics?**
+**What is the relationship between Cloud Licensing, Service Ping and Operational Metrics?**

-1. **Cloud Licensing**: Quarterly Reconciliations, Operational Metrics, and Auto Renewal
+1. **Cloud Licensing**: an activation method that allows a customer to share `Subscription Data`
    1. Available on 14.1+
    1. [Cloud Licensing Overview](https://about.gitlab.com/pricing/licensing-faq/cloud-licensing/)
-1. **Service Ping**: collects the payload including Subscription, Operational, and Optional metrics
+1. **Service Ping**: a service that collects the payload including Subscription, Operational, and Optional Metrics
    1. [Operational Service Data](https://internal-handbook.gitlab.io/handbook/product/fulfillment/archive/operational-service-data/#register) - internal handbook
-1. **Operational Metrics**: subset of Service Ping to collect the core metrics (we get these with cloud licensing,as they are required metrics per [Customer Success Services](https://about.gitlab.com/services/customer-success-services/))
+1. **Operational Metrics**: a subset of Service Ping containing product usage data that is required to collect the core metrics required metrics per [Customer Success Services](https://about.gitlab.com/services/customer-success-services/))
+  1. Available on 14.1+

 **References**:
 1. [Customer Success Services](https://about.gitlab.com/services/customer-success-services/) (client facing)